 First-Ever Challenge to a Campus Speech Code

-CIR’s 1994 victory against the University of New Hampshire was the first successful case to challenge a university speech code.
-CIR filed the lawsuit at a time when speech codes were beginning to be used to punish those who expressed politically incorrect sentiments.
+CIR’s 1994 victory on behalf of professor J. Donald Silva against the University of New Hampshire was the first successful case to challenge a university speech code.
+CIR filed the lawsuit when the campus left was beginning to use speech codes to silence politically incorrect sentiments.

-Professor J. Donald Silva saw firsthand the arbitrary way in which speech codes, ostensibly intended to protect students from an “offensive environment,” could be used to punish speech solely because some students took offense at the “outrageous” nature of point of view expressed, never mind whether it created an objectively hostile environment.
+Professor Silva saw firsthand the arbitrary way in which activists could use speech codes, ostensibly intended to protect students from an “offensive environment,” to punish speech solely because some students took offense at the “outrageous” nature of point of view expressed, never mind whether it created an objectively hostile environment.

 Silva, an English professor, didn’t know he was violating a speech code when on two occasions he used mildly sexual examples to illustrate literary principles during his writing classes.
 On one occasion he told his class, “focus is like sex.
 You seek a target.
 You zero in on your subject.
 You bracket the subject and center on it.
 Focus connects experience and language.
 You and the subject become one.”
 Later, when discussing similes, Silva recounted the way the belly dancer “Little Egypt” had once defined her vocation: “Belly dancing,” she had said, “is like Jell-O on a plate with a vibrator under the plate.”

 His remarks made a pedagogical point.
 They were neither obscene nor derogatory towards any gender.
-In his thirty years as a professor, Silva had used these illustrations multiple times without ever provoking a complaint against him.
+In his thirty years as a professor, Silva had used these illustrations multiple times without ever provoking a complaint.
 Indeed, the tenured professor had consistently received favorable ratings from students.

 Silva appealed the decision to a second board composed of staff and students.
-But the highly chaotic, 13-hour hearing was entirely unsuited to determine whether Silva’s comments even approached the line between First Amendment-protected speech and harassment.
+But the 13-hour hearing was highly chaotic and unprofessional.
 People in attendance were eating, talking, and apparently signalling to one another; students became visibly emotional when Silva questioned them, and they would refuse to answer; at the height of the pandemonium, one student, evidently overwhelmed by the proceedings, appeared to grow ill and nearly fainted.

 Following this chaotic proceeding, the board upheld Silva’s suspension.